top of page

 6. Colorblind Friendly E-Commerce Websites

-There are two important sections on any e-commerce website that would impact your colorblind users' experiences.
+Two important sections on any e-commerce website would impact your colorblind users' experiences.

 A) The Best Color For “Add To Cart” Button